1 Part Course |

 • Sensitivity analysis using data tables

 During his time in London, he held a front-office role advising companies on valuation, financing, acquisitions, foreign exchange, and derivatives.
-His broad practical experience, combined with a strong passion for sharing knowledge, naturally led him to pursue a career in training.
+His broad practical experience, combined with a strong passion for sharing knowledge, led him to pursue a career in training.
+Over the last decade, our corporate valuation course expert has specialised in financial training, delivering across a broad range of subjects, including leveraged buyouts.

 Number of places: